LaxmanKondhalkar/goalstack/README.md

-# GoalStack
+# GoalStack – Frontend UI Hackathon 2025 Submission

-A modern, interactive savings goal tracker that helps users visualize and manage their financial objectives.
+GoalStack is a submission for **Frontend UI Hackathon 2025 (#2)** under the **Dashboards and Data Visualization** category.
+It’s a modern, responsive savings goal tracker that allows users to visually manage and track progress toward their financial objectives with engaging UI elements and smooth interactions.

 ![GoalStack App Screenshot](./public/screenshot.png)